ibm-cloud-docs/EventStreams/enabling_mirroring.md

 ```
 {: screen}

-When the service instance update has completed, the target cluster shows the topics that have been selected for mirroring using the [Mirroring user controls](/docs/EventStreams?topic=EventStreams-mirroring#user_controls) suffixed with the source clusters alias.
+When the service instance update has completed, the target cluster shows the topics that have been selected for mirroring using the [Mirroring user controls](/docs/EventStreams?topic=EventStreams-mirroring#user_controls) suffixed with the source cluster's alias.
 The {{site.data.keyword.mon_full_notm}} dashboard **{{site.data.keyword.messagehub}} Mirroring** shows the state of mirroring.